MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 ### Step 1 - Generate VAPID keys

 Push notifications require VAPID \(Voluntary Application Server Identification\) keys in order to send push messages to the PWA client.

-There are several VAPID key generators available online; you may use [vapidkeys.com][VapidkeysMain].

-The output should result in a JSON object containing a public and private key.
-Copy the keys, you are using both in a moment.
+There are several VAPID key generators available online \(for example, [vapidkeys.com][VapidkeysMain]\).
+After generation, you should get a JSON object containing a public and private key.
+Save the keys for subsequent steps in this tutorial.
+For information on how VAPID and WebPush works, see [Sending VAPID identified WebPush Notifications via Mozilla’s Push Service][MozillaServicesSendingVapidWebPushNotificationsPush].

-The [Mozilla Services engineering blog][MozillaServicesSendingVapidWebPushNotificationsPush] has a nice explainer on VAPID and WebPush if you are interested in the details of how it works behind the scenes.

 ### Step 2 - Subscribe to push notifications